 About me

-I have been there too as a late-diagnosed neurodivergent woman, and I can help you work through these and other difficult, common experiences and feelings.
+If you get overwhelmed by every day tasks and caught in the comparison trap, seeing others getting on their lives while you feel exhausted and depressed despite all your successes - I can help you work through these and other difficult, common experiences and feelings.
 I am passionate about helping people thrive and I can help you get to a place where you can finally embrace your identity, find ways to manage your unique challenges and harness the strengths of your condition.

 I run a welcoming practice which is open to all and can see clients face to face, online or via phone or email.
 I welcome further questions, no question is too silly - so please do not hesitate to get in contact whether by email or phone if there is something you would like to ask.
 I look forward to hearing from you.